 Bamboo is natural vegetation that only takes five years to mature, making it a highly renewable resource for many different materials that wood is traditionally used for such as flooring and paper.

-And finally, bamboo flooring comes in a wide variety of colors, so you can get all the style of different hardwood floors with three times the durability and five times friendlier to the environment.
+And finally, bamboo flooring comes in a wide variety of colors, so you can get all the styles of different hardwood floors with three times the durability and five times friendlier to the environment.

 That said, if you’re still trying to decide whether or not to install carpet flooring, hardwood flooring, or bamboo flooring, consider installing bamboo flooring.
 This durable, affordable option is more likely to last you several tenants than carpet flooring would ever be able to.